Skip to main content

 In fact, in 2020, our woodlands removed 32,800 tonnes of PM10 (particles in the air with a diameter of 10 micrometers or less, which can cause health problems when inhaled), from the atmosphere.
 These include some vehicle emissions, dust and smoke.
 [4]

-4. Temperate Rainforests are a Living Time Machine to a Land where Dinosaurs Walked the Earth!
+4. Temperate Rainforests Contain a Link to a Land where Dinosaurs Walked the Earth!

 Like a portal to a time before humans – temperate rainforests contain a link to what the world was like when dinosaurs walked the earth!